 What is Revision Rhinoplasty Surgery?

-Skin thickness is a significant factor in rhinoplasty, as it can affect the surgical techniques used and the overall outcome of rhinoplasty surgery.
-Skin thickness plays an important role in the final shape and definition that is achieved, the responsiveness to changes in the underlying cartilage framework, and it can even impact the postoperative swelling and healing process.
+Since skin thickness affects the surgical techniques used and the overall outcome of the procedure, it is a main factor taken into consideration in rhinoplasty.
+Skin thickness determines the last outcome and definition attained, the reaction to changes in the underlying cartilage framework, and even the postoperative swelling and healing process.

 Types of Skin Thicknesses and Their Impact on Revision Rhinoplasty